jwplayer/jwplatform-docs/docs/building_your_site/recommended_feeds_widgets.md

 ###The Basics

-The JavaScript widget uses Bootstrap, jQuery, and UnderscoreJS.
+The JavaScript widget uses jQuery, UnderscoreJS, and Handlebars.
 All dependencies are built in.
-In order to modify the widget for your site, you will need to configure `index.html`, `/js/feeds_harness.js`, and `/templates/item.hbs`.
-You can also use our CSS skinning reference to modify `/css/style.css`.
+In order to modify the widget for your site, you will need to configure `index.html`, `js/feeds_harness.js`, and `/templates/item.hbs`.
+You can also use our CSS skinning reference to modify `css/style.css`.

 [View the JavaScript Feeds Widget.](developer.jwplayer.com/jw-player/demos/customization/feeds-js/)